NBA Most Valuable Player

 The NBA Most Valuable Player (MVP) is an annual National Basketball Association (NBA) award given since the 1955–56 season to the best performing player of the regular season.
 Since the 2022–23 season, winners receive the Michael Jordan Trophy, named after the five-time MVP.
+A total of 36 players have won the award.

 Prior to 2021, the winner received the Maurice Podoloff Trophy, which was named in honor of the first commissioner (then president) (Note: The official title of the position was President until 1967 when it was renamed to Commissioner.) of the NBA, who served from 1946 until 1963.
 With the switch to the Michael Jordan Trophy, his name was moved to a new Maurice Podoloff Trophy given to the team with the best regular season record.